 It seems tedious at first, but the circle method will keep your finished work looking crisp and clean.
 Coloring in the same direction is quick and will look good at first, but you may end up with a rougher result.
 Remember, the important thing is just to vary your pencil's direction, whether you use circles, figure eights, hearts, or whatever shape works for you!

-If you plan accordingly, you can even use linear strokes in one area, and then use more linear strokes in a different direction to go back over the same area.
-This technique is called cross-hatching.
+Coloring in many different directions is a great habit to get into.
+However, there are still ways to hide your pencil marks while using linear strokes.
+If you plan accordingly, you can use linear strokes in one area, and then use more linear strokes in a different direction to go back over your pencil marks.
+This technique is called cross hatching.

 Getting Bold Colors